marzeckm/MarkdownDoc-VBS/README.md

 On Windows Vista or XP, you can use the Supermium (based on Chromium) or MyPal (based on Firefox) browsers, which support these older systems.

 #### Windows 2000, Windows ME, Windows 98
 To view the documentation on a Windows 2000 machine, you can use K-Meleon 74.
 For instructions on installing it, [see this guide](http://kmeleonbrowser.org/wiki/InstallerForWindows2000).
 On Windows ME and 98, you can use K-Meleon 1.5.4 without kernel extension.
 [Here's how to install it](http://kmeleonbrowser.org/wiki/InstallerForWindows98).
+Note that still not all required features will be supported by K-Meleon 1.5.4 on Windows 98 and Windows ME.

 ## Requirements
 - Text-Editor for editing the code files